Timeline

 Who can apply?

-We select women from a diverse range of gender identities, socioeconomic backgrounds, disability status, race and ethnicities, religions, industries and professional sectors and experiences, or other characteristics but whom all share common professional goals, a fierce commitment to the success of the Programme and developing a pipeline of women leaders.
+We select candidates who identify as women from a diverse range of gender identities, socioeconomic backgrounds, disability status, race and ethnicities, religions, industries and professional sectors and experiences, or other characteristics but whom all share common professional goals, a fierce commitment to the success of the Programme and developing a pipeline of women leaders.

 What are the selection criteria?